virbula/proxmox-backup/docs/managing-remotes.rst

     # proxmox-backup-manager sync-job update ID --rate-in 20MiB

 For sync jobs in push direction use the ``rate-out`` option instead.
+To allow for traffic bursts, you can set the size of the token bucket filter used for traffic limiting via ``burst-in`` or ``burst-out`` parameters.

 Sync Direction Push
 ^^^^^^^^^^^^^^^^^^^